prior-technology/TransformerAlgebra/doc/speculation.md

 4. Should $T_2(c)$ mean block 2 alone, or blocks 1-2 composed?
 (Resolve via examples)
 5. Can "position $j$ is head of span $[a,b]$" be defined via attention/residual properties?
 6. Do multi-token words show characteristic attention or residual patterns?
+7. How much does $\log Z(x)$ actually vary across typical residual perturbations?
+Empirically measure the partition function stability for layer-by-layer and component-by-component decompositions.